5 athletes you didn't know have asthma

 Amy Van Dyken

 The American former competitive swimmer, Olympic gold medal winner and former world record holder suffered from asthma for her entire childhood.
-The severity of her asthma prevented her from joining in many activities, until she was six and doctors recommended she tries swimming.
+The severity of her asthma prevented her from joining in many activities until she was six, and doctors recommended she try swimming.

-Despite oppositions from her peers, Amy smashed every record, becoming the star of her school swim team and not stopping until she reached the Olympics.
+Despite opposition from her peers, Amy smashed every record, becoming the star of her school swim team and not stopping until she reached the Olympics.

 Frank Lampard

-The all-time leading Chelsea goal scorer is held in high regard as one of the greatest midfielders in football.
+The all-time leading Chelsea goal scorer is held in high regard as one of the greatest midfielders in the history of football.
 However, few realise he accomplished this despite suffering from asthma since an early age.

 "There were many times in my career as a kid when I thought I wouldn't make it..."